Beach Safety Guide

 7. On beaches with lifeguards, only swim, surf or use inflatables where directed by lifeguards or flags.

-8. Do not use inflatables when windy or wind is blowing offshore.
+8. Do not use inflatables when windy or wind is blowing offshore (note that an "offshore wind" is a wind that blows from land out to sea).
 On some beaches there will be an orange windsock which indicates offshore winds.

 9. Do not swim or surf alone.

 11. Do not dig deep holes in sand or dig tunnels in sand.
 They might collapse.

 12. On the beach keep well clear from cliff base.

 13. On cliff tops, keep well clear of cliff edge.